 Maciej is an experienced Polish photographer, traveller, photography teacher and gallerist based in Mumbai, India.
 He holds a PhD in computer science, but abandoned science to focus on photography.
 He is one of the founders of the cult Third Floor Gallery in Cardiff, a member of the Wideangle photo agency, the international street photography collective In-Public and the un-posed Polish street photography collective.
 He has worked on various photographic projects in the UK and abroad and his interests are in documentary, travel and street photography.

-Maciej’s photos have been widely published and exhibited around the world, shown at photo festivals (including Visa Pour l’Image international festival of photojournalism in Perpignan, France) and he is a recipient of numerous awards.
-He was profiled among 46 leading street photographers in the “Street Photography Now” book published by the British publisher Thames & Hudson, who also published Maciej’s first monograph – Cardiff After Dark in October 2012.
+Maciej’s photos have been widely published and exhibited around the world, shown at photo festivals (including Visa Pour l’Image) and he is a recipient of numerous awards.
+He was profiled in two major street photography books published by Thames & Hudson – “Street Photography Now” in 2010 and “The World Atlas of Street Photography” in 2014.
+Maciej’s first monograph Cardiff After Dark was published in October 2012.